vitessio/website/content/en/docs/14.0/design-docs/vreplication/cutover.md

 * Check to see if t1 has an appropriate routing rule defined.
 If so, use the specified target table as an alias for t1
 * Locate the keyspace for t1 using the VSchema
 * For a non-sharded keyspace locate the appropriate tablet (primary, by default) from the (cached) `SrvKeyspace` `local` (per cell) topo record.
 * For a sharded keyspace the `SrvKeyspace` record is used to find the currently active shards.
-This is done by checking the list of partitions for the specific tablet type selected for the query (primary, by default, for reads and writes) and selecting the ones whose `query_service_disabled` is not set and whose `is_primary_serving` is set .
+This is done by checking the list of partitions for the specific tablet type selected for the query (primary, by default, for reads and writes) and selecting the ones whose `query_service_disabled` is not set and whose `is_primary_serving` is true.
-* Finally, based on the vindex for the table from the cached `VSchema` (stored in the `global` topo), the shard for the relevant row is computed based on the keyrange to which the id is mapped to using the assigned vindex function/type.
+* Finally, based on the vindex for the table from the cached `VSchema` (stored in the `global` topo), the shard for the relevant row is computed based on the keyrange to which the id is mapped to using the declared vindex function/type.

 # Changes made to the topo when traffic is switched